def1ant1/RusticUI/crates/rustic-ui-material/README.md

 Parity with the upstream React package is tracked automatically in the [Material component parity report](../../docs/material-component-parity.md).
-The snapshot lists every export from `packag../rustic-ui-material/src` and highlights which widgets are implemented in this crate or delegated to `mui-headless`.
+The snapshot lists every export from `packag../rustic-ui-material/src` and highlights which widgets are implemented in this crate or delegated to `rustic_ui_headless`.

 Current gaps most relevant to enterprise adopters include: